ksafranski/serverless-react-stack/README.md

 The `/functions` directory is where your functions should reside.
 To add functions you can use the `serverless create` command or simply add your `serverless.yml` and `handler.js` files and build from there.

 Once you have a new function directory setup just add an entry to the `functions` array in `/local.config.js`.

+## Databases and Other Services

+In the `binci.yml` you can configure other containers as services and expose them to the running container.